 - Amyotrophic Lateral Sclerosis (ALS) (Lou Gehrig’s disease)

 - Generalized deconditioning

-Each patient and diagnosis are different.
+Vestibular therapy at H&D is provided by specialty-trained and certified vestibular physical therapists and consists of exercises and maneuvers to improve balance and reduce problems with dizziness and falls.
 Infrared video goggles may be utilized to assist with diagnosis and treatment of different types of vertigo conditions.
-Standardized balance and fall risk assessment may also be performed to evaluate and help guide intervention for problems with balance and mobility.
+Standardized balance, gait, and fall risk assessment may also be performed to evaluate and help guide intervention for problems with balance and mobility

 Treatments may include, but are not limited to, repositioning maneuvers and exercises to reduce effects from BPPV or motion sensitivity, gaze stabilization and visual motion exercises to improve dizziness and movement-related blurred vision, balance and gait exercises to improve mobility and reduce the risk for falls, and condition-specific education to provide patients with tools for effective treatment and decrease the risk of recurrence.